Glokc0ma/SD-Maid-Pro/AppCleaner.md

 ### Misbehaving apps
 Some apps create ridiculous amounts of files in their cache folders, some during normal operations, some because of bugs.
 Large amounts of small files can negatively impact app performance as traversing all these files costs time.
 There are cases where apps use buggy analytics software that causes them to never transmit and or delete their analytics files, leading to over ~50.000 files to accumulate and slowing down the app (through the slowed down analytics software).
 It's also possible that apps screwed app their own cache management and start to display wrong files or fail to load, clearing their cache might help and is often less effort than reinstalling the app and setting it up again.

-## Settings
-* Include System-Apps: Whether system apps should be included in the results.
-* Sort mode: How the results should be sorted.
-* Minimum cache age: SD Maid can filter out files that are below a minimum cache age (in days).
-Note that SD Maid can not enforce this for all files on unrooted devices.
-See FAQ on why some exclusions don't work.
-* Skip running apps: Skip currently running apps.
-If running apps are not skipped they are killed before deleting their cache.
-* Show inaccessible items: Some items, especially on 6.0+ without root may be known to SD Maid, but can't be accessed (i.e. deleted).

 ## FAQ
 ### Why delete cache?